Meet Our Testing Team

 We’ve included everything you need to know about the Propel Mattress in our written review, but we understand some people want to see a mattress in action before buying.
 Watch our full video review below to see the Propel Mattress and learn more about how we tested it.

-Tuck’s testing team conducted an extensive evaluation of the Propel Mattress.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the Propel Mattress.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.